-- 1. "Casual employees" are employed on an "on call" basis to cover absences due to sick leave, vacation, or other approved leaves, or to augment staff during peak periods or periods of staff shortage. - 2.
-"Employer" means The Salvation Army Belkin House. - 3.
+- "Casual employees" are employed on an "on call" basis to cover absences due to sick leave, vacation, or other approved leaves, or to augment staff during peak periods or periods of staff shortage. - 2.
+"Employer" means The Salvation Army Richmond House. - 3.
 "Job Description" means position description. - 4.
 "Leave of Absence with Pay" means to be absent from duty with permission but with pay. - 5.
 "Leave of Absence without Pay" means to be absent from duty with permission but without pay. - 6.
 "Regular Full-Time Employee" means an employee who is appointed to a regular scheduled position and is regularly scheduled to work full-time (30 or more hours per week).
 A regular full-time employee is entitled to all of the benefits outlined in the agreement except where otherwise specified. - 7.
 "Regular Part-Time Employee" means an employee who is appointed to a regular scheduled position and is regularly scheduled to work but works less than full-time.
 A regular part-time employee is entitled to all of the benefits outlined in the agreement except where otherwise specified. - 8.
-"Volunteers" means members of the public, Conditional Sentence Order participants or student placements who volunteer their time in various capacities which are supernumerary to the work being done by employees.
+"Volunteers" means members of the public, or student placements who volunteer their time in various capacities which are supernumerary to the work being done by employees.
 Volunteers shall not be considered employees for the purposes of this collective agreement, and shall not result in a reduction of hours of work or layoff of any employees. - 9.
-"Residents" means people who reside at a location of Belkin House.
+"Residents" means people who reside at a location of Richmond House.
 Residents shall not be considered employees for the purposes of this collective agreement, except those who are employed in bargaining unit positions.
-For Residents who are employed by Belkin House, their employment and residency are distinct contractual relationships. - 10.
-"Clients" means people who are receiving services, including emergency overnight accommodation at Belkin House.
+For Residents who are employed by Richmond House, their employment and residency are distinct contractual relationships. - 10.
+"Clients" means people who are receiving services, including emergency overnight accommodation at Richmond House.
 Clients shall not be considered employees for the purposes of this collective agreement. - 11.
-"CSC Program Participants" means residents who reside at Belkin House who are under contractual supervision with Corrections Services Canada, and who are involved in work experience under the supervision of staff.
-CSC Program Participants shall not be considered employees for the purposes of this collective agreement and shall not result in a reduction of hours or layoff of any regular employees. - "Work Experience Participants" means specific residents/clients involved in work experience within Belkin House under the supervision of staff, for the purposes of assisting these residents/clients in acquiring experience, skills, and self-esteem.
-Work Experience Participants shall not be considered employees for the purposes of this collective agreement, and shall not result in a reduction of hours of work or layoff of any employees. - 13.
+"Work Experience Participants" means specific residents/clients involved in work experience within Richmond House under the supervision of staff, for the purposes of assisting these residents/clients in acquiring experience, skills, and self-esteem.
+Work Experience Participants shall not be considered employees for the purposes of this collective agreement, and shall not result in a reduction of hours of work or layoff of any employees. - 12.
 "Availability", employees must be available for shifts or a set shift schedule that shall fall within the parameters of Article 15 Hours of Work and Scheduling.